Welcome to NI&S AAA!

 FreeRADIUS w/ Local OpenLDAP

-Each FreeRADIUS server connects to a local instance of OpenLDAP configured as a syncrepl consumer of the appropriate OpenLDAP provider for its tier.
-This allows FreeRADIUS to continue to authenticate and authorize users, even if the OpenLDAP provider node is unavailable.
-FreeRadius binds to the local directory using a local LDAP account in the Local
+Each FreeRADIUS server connects first by Unix socket to a local instance of OpenLDAP configured as a syncrepl consumer of the appropriate OpenLDAP provider for its tier, then by LDAPS to the provider if that socket connection should fail.
+This allows FreeRADIUS to continue to authenticate and authorize users even if the local OpenLDAP instance is unavailable for maintenance or fatal error.
+FreeRadius performs a simple bind to the provider directory using the uid=freeradius,ou=Local,ou=NIS,o=vt user DN.

 dn: uid=freeradius,ou=Local,ou=NIS,o=vt